TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Readme.md

 ## Analysis

 A complete and relevant analysis of the design showing that it **should** meet the specs must be given.
 This analysis must be comprehensive and well explained so that it is convincing to the faculty supervisor.
 If the signoff request is not convincing either because the specs are insufficient, unjustified, or not appropriately shown to be met by the design, then approval will not be given.
 Without approval, the components for the subsystem aren't allowed to be ordered.

+## BOM

+A complete list of all components needed for the design must be given with the cost of each component and the total cost of the subsystem.